Making Yourself a Strong Scholarship Candidate

-- The scholarship essay is the best means that you have to distinguish yourself from everyone else applying for a scholarship!
+Remember, your essay is the best means you have to distinguish yourself from everyone else applying for a scholarship!
 Consider the following tips as you craft your scholarship essay or personal statement:

-- When it comes to activities don’t just list them.
-Talk about what it was that drove you to participate in certain activities or groups, what you have learned from your involvement, and why you continue to take part in them.
+- Explain what drove you to participate in certain activities or groups, what you have learned from your involvement, and why you continue to take part in them.